vertrex/DFF/README.md

 - compile without -std=c++98
+- add : dff-extractor & dff-auto-report & unsuported module & other things from sides project
-- use swig 3.12 rather than swig 2.11
+- use swig 3.12 rather than swig 2.11 : seem to work by default ??
 - remove all deprecated call to dependencies
 - Optionally port it to Python 3 (or for DFF 3 ;)
 - Fix all bug reported by differents tools